MartinSchmidt/helm-charts/README.md

 If you would like to add a new service or Helm chart in general to this repository, please follow these steps carefully.
 1. Add a new folder to the charts/ directory named after your Helm chart.
 2. Inside this new folder, add a chart/ folder and put your Helm chart in there
+3. Next to this new chart/ folder, add a README.md file and document the chart
-3. It is important that you have a values.yaml file, even if it is empty, since the linter will otherwise fail
+4. It is important that you have a values.yaml file in the chart/ folder, even if it is empty, since the linter will otherwise fail
-4. If you have any dependencies from a new helm repo that is not currently on the list in the follow files, you need to add it to the lists in the following files:
+5. If you have any dependencies from a new helm repo that is not currently on the list in the follow files, you need to add it to the lists in the following files:
    1. /.github/configs/ct-install.yaml under the "chart-repos" section
    2. /.github/configs/ct-lint.yaml under the "chart-repos" section
    3. /.github/workflows/publish.yaml under the step "Add dependency chart repos"
-5. You should now add your chart to the matrixes in the following workflows:
+6. You should now add your chart to the matrixes in the following workflows:
    1. /.github/workflows/docker-build-push.yaml add the name of your folder to the matrix.path list
    2. /.github/workflows/dependency-checker.yaml add the name of your folder to the matrix.path list